k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/08_graphit_examples.md

 The following Graphit file gets an input LUI, which extracts customer data from the CUSTOMER LU, calculates its balance and sets its status accordingly.

-Output data is returned with further information on whether the customer is either a:
+The output data is returned with additional information indicating whether the customer is considered:
--  VIP member, with a total balance of over USD 10,000.
+-  VIP, with a total balance of over USD 10,000, or
--  Gold member, with a total balance of over USD 1,000.
+-  Gold, with a total balance of over USD 1,000.

 <img src="images/advanced_with_calc_example.png"></img>